primedroid/primedroid.github.io/_posts/2016-04-14-handler-thread.markdown

 You can communicate back information from the HandlerThread to the main UI thread by using the runOnUiThread method.

-The following is a good blog explaining in handlers in more detail:
+The following is a good blog explaining handlers in more detail:

 * [https://blog.nikitaog.me/2014/10/11/android-looper-handler-handlerthread-i/](https://blog.nikitaog.me/2014/10/11/android-looper-handler-handlerthread-i/)